sc0ttes/vagrant_ansible_okd4/docs/installation.md

 Username:password is test:test or test1:test1
 -->

 *** NOTE *** If you are planning to setup persistent volumes via NFS (likely), it is suggested that you add a second hard drive to this machine with 100GB+ so that it can be served to OKD via NFS.
+Here are some quick and dirty instructions:

+1. Shutdown the LB
+1. Add an additional HDD with 100GB+
+1. Power on the LB
+1. Create the partition for /dev/sdb and format it: https://www.digitalocean.com/community/tutorials/create-a-partition-in-linux
+1. Mount the drive to a folder
+1. Enable the NFS server for the folder: https://dev.to/prajwalmithun/setup-nfs-server-client-in-linux-and-unix-27id

 ## Creating iPXE drivers for VMWare Fusion

 VMWare Fusion does not support iPXE out of the box apparently.
 To support iPXE, you need to specify an iPXE driver in the VMX file.
-This repo has a precompiled iPXE driver included but if you find yourself needing to build from scratch, I ran the following commands on the load balancer machine that was just created above.
+This repo has a precompiled iPXE driver included but if you find yourself needing to build from scratch, running the following commands on the load balancer machine that was just created above will create them.

     sudo yum install -y git gcc gcc-c++ make zlib-devel binutils-devel xz-devel cd /tmp